Pradyumna-RN/Extract-Tables/readme.md

 PDF metadata (e.g., title, author, producer, etc.)

 ## Notes

-The pipeline expects all PDF files to be in the same directory as the scripts.
+The pipeline expects all PDF files to be in the input folder.

 An internet connection is required for OCR via the PDF.co API.

-For large or complex tables, you may modify Camelot’s parsing mode (stream or lattice) in table_extraction.py.
+For large or complex tables, you may modify Camelot’s parsing mode (stream or lattice) in table_extraction.